Dallas Herring Lecture

 Held in honor of W. Dallas Herring – whose transformative vision and tireless work culminated in the inception of North Carolina’s community colleges – the annual lecture invites community college leaders from across the country to speak on urgent and emerging topics, framing how to address the issues and proposing a path forward.

-2022 Dallas Herring Lecture
+Register Now: 10th Annual Dallas Herring Lecture

 Past Dallas Herring Lectures

-2022 – Mike Flores: “Community Colleges in Action: Advancing Equity and Enhancing Economic Mobility Using Local Collective Impact Strategies“
+2022 – Dr. Mike Flores: “Community Colleges in Action: Advancing Equity and Enhancing Economic Mobility Using Local Collective Impact Strategies“

 2021 – Gregory Haile, J.D.: “Redefining Access: The Power of Proximity”